softerhardware/Hermes-Lite2/README.md

 # <span style="color: brue; "> ji1udd Hermes-Lite Ver2 (beta3) compact tranceiver</span>
 ## Outline
-This is HF QRP SDR compact transceiver that consists of Hermes-Lite Ver2 beta3 and Raspberry Pi. (updated: 19 Oct 2017)
+This is HF QRP SDR compact transceiver that consists of Hermes-Lite Ver2 beta3 and Raspberry Pi.

 Note: My audio codec board and filter board are not compatible with beta5.